ukncsc/lme/docs/chapter4.md

 As of version 0.4 of LME, the initial process of creating an index and importing the dashboards should be handled automatically as part of the install process.
 This means upon logging in to Kibana a number of the dashboards should automatically be visible under the ‘Dashboard’ tab on the left-hand side.

-If an error was encountered during the initial dashboard import and you have opted in for automatic dashboard updates the upload can be reattempted by running the dashboard update script created within the root LME directory (**NOT** the one in 'Chapter 3 Files'):
+If an error was encountered during the initial dashboard import then the upload can be reattempted by running the dashboard update script created within the root LME directory (**NOT** the one in 'Chapter 3 Files'):

 ```
 cd /opt/lme
 sudo ./dashboard_update.sh
 ```

-If this is not the case or you wish to manually import the dashboards for whatever reason, see [4.4](#44-troubleshooting---manual-dashboard-install) for the previous installation instructions.
+If this does not resolve the issue or you wish to manually import the dashboards for whatever reason, see [4.4](#44-troubleshooting---manual-dashboard-install) for the previous installation instructions.

 ### 4.1.2 Check you are receiving logs